Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 These returns look fantastic??

-Beware of very high returns.
+Beware of very high returns for option income strategies.
 If the returns are too high to believe, they are probably high for a reason.
-There is an error or there is generally very high risk associated with the high return.
+There could be a data error or very high risk associated with the high return.
+If there is a 90%+ probability you will win, look out.
+If too good to be true, it is not true.

 PowerTip #9

-Once you have analyzed a lower and upper stop limit for your position record those values using the Notes section.
-The Portfolio will alert you, with a note at the bottom of the portfolio, when those stops have been hit.
+Once you have analyzed a lower and upper stop limit for your position, record those values using the Alerts section.
+The Profit/Loss Portfolio will alert you when those stops have been hit.
+Stop orders can sometimes be unreliable consider using a married put as an alternative.

 PowerTip #10